madprops/blog/docs/meltdown/meltdown.md

 ## Models

 Models are controlled through a widget that allows adding them from some pre-defined sources, or manually.
 They can be sorted, and it tries to auto-detect models from `llama.cpp` or `ollama`.
 There are options to allow fallbacks so if a model doesn't work it tries the next one on the list.
 There are ways to prompt several models at once with the same prompt, or all of them.
+Right now the providers supported are `openai`, `anthropic`, `google`, `kimi`, `openrouter`, `llama.cpp`, `ollama`.

 ![](models.png)